 FAQ: What happens to the current product?

-The current product, capable of identifying issues in Check Point firewalls, Cisco routers & switches, and other devices, will be migrated to operate on top of the platform over the coming year.
+The current product, capable of identifying issues in Check Point firewalls, Cisco switches, and other devices, will be migrated to operate on top of the platform over the coming year.
 Existing customers will be able to migrate to the platform, initially without the ability to write on top of it.
-If you are an existing indeni customer and are interested in working with the platform, please reach out to your indeni contact person.
+If you are an existing Indeni customer and are interested in working with the platform, please reach out to your Indeni contact person.